Designing a low-loss high reflectivity mirror for gravitational waves detectors by combining a dielectric metasurface and a multilayer stack: Metasurface design

 \section{Metasurface design}

 We present the sub-component designs of our hybrid mirror separately, starting here with the metasurface to be superposed on the mirror.
 It consists of polarization-insensitive nano-cylinders with identical geometries.
-These elements are fabricated from a high-index dielectric material and are arranged on a silica substrate ($n = 1.47$), which is assumed to be semi-infinite during the metasurface design process.
-The design wavelength is set to $\lambda = 1550$ nm, as it corresponds to several upcoming gravitational-wave detection projects \cite{Akutsu_2019}.
+These elements are fabricated from a high-index dielectric material and are arranged on a silica substrate ($n = 1.46$), which is assumed to be semi-infinite during the optimization.